katrijnvandeun/SPCovR/README.md

 1. CREATE DATA

 Gene expression data: Run the R script R/RSCRIPT_TIV_RMA.R.
 This retrieves the expression data from the online database and creates RMA pre-processed expression matrices for both seasons.
-The resulting pre-processed gene expression data are stored in DATA/TIVRMA.txt (2008 season) and DATA/TIVRMA_2007.txt (2007 season)
+The resulting pre-processed gene expression data are stored in DATA/TIVRMA.txt (2008 season) and DATA/TIVRMA_2007.txt (2007 season).\\
 Antibody titers: To recreate the data files DATA/TIVtiters.txt & DATA/TIVtiters_2007.txt take the following steps: download the GSE29614_series_matrix.txt from https://www.ncbi.nlm.nih.gov/geo/ and copy the lines 45-50 into the data file download GSE29617_series_matrix.txt from https://www.ncbi.nlm.nih.gov/geo/ and copy the lines 45-50 into the data file